ornl-ssd/compiler-intro/index.md

 root: .
 ---
 In [Introduction to Python](http://swcarpentry.github.io/python-novice-inflammation/) we saw how to run a Python program using the `python` command.
 This is known as an interpreted implementation of Python (or *interpreter* for short).
-This is a process whereby the source code is translated into an intermediate representation and then executed by the interpreter, not directly by the target machine.
+An interpreter translates the source code into an intermediate representation and then executes it, rather than being executed directly by the target machine.
-The interpreter is usually written specifically for the native machine.
+The interpreter itself is usually written specifically for the target machine.

 As an example, you could consider the multiplier operation – the “*”.
 If the interpreter sees this in your code, then at run time it would call its own definition of the multiplier function – maybe something called
-“multiply(x,y)”.
-And then that “multiply(x,y)” would execute the machine code’s equivalent of the multiply instruction.
+“multiply(x,y)”  - and then that “multiply(x,y)” would execute the target machine’s equivalent of the multiply instruction.

-Although interpreted implementations offer many benefits, such as fast prototyping, object introspection, and ..., they are also typically much slower to execute than compiled implementations.
-This is one of the main reasons why languages such as C, C++, and Fortran are typically compiled
-(although interpreters do exist).
+Although interpreted implementations offer many benefits, such as fast prototyping, object introspection, and interactive development, they also typically execute programs much more slowly than compiled versions.
+This is one of the main reasons why languages such as C, C++, and Fortran are typically compiled (although interpreters for these do exist).

 In a compiled implementation of a language, a program called a compiler will translate the program directly into code that is specific to the target machine, which is also known as machine code – basically code that is specific to a given processor and operating system.
 Then the computer